discoloured teeth , chromogenic bacteria, black stains, kids teeth

 Prevention and Treatment:

-Yes fluorosis can be prevented.
-You can check online what is the fluoridate level in the drinking water supplied to your area.
+Yes, fluorosis can be prevented.
+You can check online what the fluoridate level in the drinking water supplied to your area.
 If the levels are higher than 2.0 mg/L or parts per million, you need to think about an alternate source of drinking water, or home water treatment which will help in removing excessive fluoride from the water.
-This is a must for children younger that 6 years of age.
+This is a must for children younger than 6 years of age.

 5. Tooth Injury